- Dog and animal management

 2. Funding

 2.1.
 KCDC has initiated the CAHSF using Better Off funding from central government.
-It is a one-off fund and is run by KCDC in its sole discretion.
+This fund is run by KCDC in its sole discretion.
 There is no implied ongoing provision for the fund.

 2.2.
 The CAHSF is funding targeted to develop local initiatives to deliver more community and/or affordable housing options in the Kāpiti district.